iRail/brail2gtfs/README.md

 If you're unsure what GTFS is, check the explanation at http://gtfs.org.

 Following traintypes are included:
-IC, ICE, L, P, TGV, THALYS, TRN and EXT
+IC, ICE, L, P, S, TGV, THALYS, TRN and EXT

 You can download a copy at: http://gtfs.irail.be/